EnigmaBridge/certbot-external-auth/README.md

 ## External authenticator for Certbot

-This plugin helps with domain validation process by calling external program (TODO) or by printing JSON challenge for invoker to solve.
+This plugin helps with domain validation process by calling external program (TODO) or by printing JSON challenge to stdout for invoker to solve.

 The plugin is designed mainly to automate the DNS validation.